Previous Light:

 Courtesy US Coast Guard

-Although he clamed that his wife had mysteriously died from the effects of tobacco and that he had buried her himself on the island without services, many believed he murdered his wife.
+Local townsfolk would try to smuggle tobacco and liquor to the lighthouse to help Moore's wife with her battling tuberculosis, against his wishes.
+When she died, there was much controversy from the local townsfolk.
+Being a private man, although he clamed that his wife had died from the effects of tobacco that was given to her, and that he had buried her himself on the island without services, many believed he murdered his wife.

-Years later when the keeper’s house was being torn down in 1890, long after Moore's death, a gun and tobacco were found in a secret hiding place, further adding to the speculation of murder.
-Some have claimed over the years to have seen the ghostly figure of a women with a corn cob pipe at the site.
+When the keeper’s house was being torn down in 1889, long after Moore's death, a rifle and tobacco were found in a secret hiding place, further adding to the speculation of murder.
+A note however, was also found from the keeper himself, condemning those who accused him of harming his wife, whom he loved dearly.

 after 1890 image of bird island light